materialsproject/fireworks/docs/scripttask.rst

 ScriptTask options
 ==================

 The ScriptTask can take in many parameters.
-We already examined the ``script`` parameter of ScriptTask in the :doc:`Quickstart <quickstart>`; this parameter sets the script to run.
+We already examined the ``script`` parameter of ScriptTask in the :doc:`Introductory tutorial <introduction>`; this parameter sets the script to run.
 It is the only required parameter.
 Other optional parameters are:

 * ``defuse_bad_rc`` - *(default:False)* - if set True, a non-zero returncode from the Script (indicating error) will cause FireWorks to defuse the child FireWorks rather than continuing.
 * ``fizzle_bad_rc`` - *(default:False)* - if set True, a non-zero returncode from the Script (indicating error) will cause the FireWork to raise an error and FIZZLE.